SquidDev/squiddev.github.io/ae-sat/index.md

 files][cnf_files].
 I'd heartily recommend [this website](http://toughsat.appspot.com/) for generating files for random files, but remember to keep the numbers small!

-I'd like to finish off by thanking demhydraz, who got me going down this rabbit whole in the first place, and has been immensely useful as a sounding board.
+I'd like to finish off by thanking demhydraz, who got me going down this rabbit hole in the first place, and has been immensely useful as a sounding board.

 [lua_cnf]: https://gist.github.com/SquidDev/898a9674e412c851c31552e4ced615a6 "cnf.lua ComputerCraft script"